-My hair used to be thick and wavy ever since.
-It was never the best looking.
-Too sad, I didn’t get it from my mama.
-Hers was straight and silky smooth.
-Up until now.
-I remember in grade school, mama would do pigtails and ponytails with my hair and I hated it so much just because.
-When I reached 6th grade, I told her I wanted to have it straightened, which was called “hair rebonding“.
+My hair used to be really thick and wavy.
+In my early elementary years, mama would do tight pigtails and ponytails with my hair and I hated it so much because my scalp would hurt after.
+When I reached 6th grade, I told her I wanted to have it straightened, which was then called “hair rebonding“.
 When I went to college, I had it permed.
 My hair became dry and brittle and no matter how many straightening process it went through, it never looked healthy.
 Apparently, I did not know how to take good care of my crowning glory.

 I also remember a couple of months back, I really REALLY wanted to get my hair permed.
 Again.
 But through digital perming.
 Styling my hair through a flat or curling iron is fun but there were days that I wanted it nakalugay, or to put it in a bun instead even if it was dripping wet.
 I’m very, very good (haha) at doing my hair a bun but that actually made me want to have my hair permed.
 Doing hair bun was what I would go for every single day, to school (and work, after college).
 It got boring na.

 And just when I wanted to have it permed, my natural waves (or curls) appeared like magic. 😀